sourcefrog/cargo-mutants/README.md

     replace is_block_device with Default::default() in src/lib.rs:87:43 ...
 NOT CAUGHT!
     ...

+In this version of the unix_mode crate, the `is_block_device` function was indeed untested.
+The gap was fixed by adding a [doctest](https://github.com/sourcefrog/unix_mode/blob/788e7bd170f1efa29495a4a6b1347a636713c507/src/lib.rs#L239-L242).

 The Cargo output is logged into `target/mutants/` within the original source directory, so you can see why individual tests failed.